moward98/AV-page/README.md

-The following are some of the projects I
+This page is intended to show some of the past projects regarding autonomous vehicles that I have completed.

 ## Project 1: Lane Lines Image Detection w/ OpenCV

 The goal of this project was to use Python and OpenCV to create an image processing pipeline to detect the lane lines in a video taken from a car travelling along a road.
 The pipeline I created has the following steps: